-Option 3: Cable controllers to single drive shelf
+Option 3: Cable the controllers to a single drive shelf

-Cable each controller to the NSM modules on the NS224 drive shelf.
+You must cable each controller to the NSM modules on the NS224 drive shelf.

 Be sure to check the illustration arrow for the proper cable connector pull-tab orientation.

 As you insert the connector, you should feel it click into place; if you do not feel it click, remove it, turn it around and try again.